Acupuncture For Bronchitis

 Chronic obstructive pulmonary disease (COPD) is the name given to a collection of lung diseases.
 These include chronic bronchitis, emphysema and other chronic obstructive airways disease (NHS Choices).
 The main symptoms of COPD are breathing difficulties, persistent cough with phlegm and frequent chest infection due to blockages in airflow of the airway.
+The treatment of Bronchitis with acupuncture can provide relief from the symptoms.

 COPD is considered as the fourth most common cause of death worldwide, and the World Health Organisation predicted that by 2020 it will have become the third (WHO 2006).
 It usually affects people who are aged 35 but diagnosis is usually not made until the age of 50.